Take the family on a 5-day multi-activity trip

 Overnight Hacienda Chorlavi

-Day 2: Excursion by bike or on horseback, Chachimbiro hot springs, Hacienda Pantavi (B,L)
+Day 2: Excursion on horseback, Chachimbiro hot springs, Hacienda (B,L)

-Later we are welcomed into the rural community of San Clemente, where the local families share with us their indigenous traditions, beliefs and culture.
-A wonderful experience, where we learn about their medicinal plants, walk through their lands and share stories and experiences with them.
-Lunch is included at the community.
+Later, we are welcomed into the rural San Clemente community, where families share their indigenous traditions, beliefs, and culture.
+You’ll learn about medicinal plants, walk through their lands, and hear their stories.
+A traditional lunch is included with the community.

-For those who prefer not to horse ride we can include a full day visit to the San Clemente Community.
+For those who prefer not to horseback ride, a full-day visit to the San Clemente Community can be arranged.

 Overnight Hacienda Chorlavi